ShadowHunter15/Smart-Wallpaper/README.md

 the config file is the settings panel for now. the toolkit comes with a default font and wallapper, but you may want to provide a path to those.
 You can also toggle some functionalities on or off by simply changing them between "yes" and "no".

-for the wallpaper, provide a path to the background image, or simply enter a color (only main colors supported for now). or leave the choice "None" to use the default image.
+for the wallpaper, provide a path to the background image or direectory if you want  a slideshow, or simply enter a color (only main colors supported for now). or leave the choice "None" to use the default image.

 for the font provide a path or leave the choice "None" to use the default font.